henry-anderson/PingAPI/usage/player_sample.md

 <img src="http://i.imgur.com/m7TmDgs.png"></img>

-As you probably know, when you hover over the player count it displays a list of a few random player's names.
-This can easily be changed to your own message with PingAPI.
+When you hover over the player count it displays a list of a few random player's names.
+This list contains a maximum of 10 names.
+Unlike Bukkit, PingAPI lets you modify this list and allows you to change it to any text instead of just player names.

 Here is an example.

 ```java
 public class MyListener implements PingListener {